tmtarpinian/bourbon_journal_frontend/README.md

 ## Usage

-To use SoodSoure, download a zipped file from Github (https://github.com/tmtarpinian/bourbon_journal_frontend).
+To use Bourbon Journal, download a zipped file from Github (https://github.com/tmtarpinian/bourbon_journal_frontend).

 Please have ruby, rails, node.js, and react installed prior to running this application.